 “Aoiya, then,” Sano pronounced, sounding at once dogmatic and concerned.

 This, at least, Saitou was aware he didn’t want, and it roused him somewhat.
 “No,” he whispered, and with a great struggle managed to come up with the name of one of the doctors that answered to the precinct.
-And that was the real end of his logic for the day; he was content thereafter to lean increasingly heavily on Sano and let the boy take charge.
+And that was the real end of his logic for the day; he was content thereafter to lean increasingly heavily on Sano and let him take charge.
 In the fog of confusion that seemed to have fallen over Kyoto, relying on someone that was confused under normal circumstances didn’t even seem strange.

 “I’d stay, but I kinda feel like shit too, and they’re probably having fits about me being gone this long.”